MaxPhal/nnUNet4SoilXrayCT/README.md

 Note that not all HPC clusters have exactly the same directory structure and nomenclature, but many follow a similar convention like the aforementionned one.
 Here again, contact your IT administrator to find out the best data storage options for your data.

 ## 4.4.
 Requesting resources from your HPC Cluster
-While requesting resources from your cluster, you have bear in mind a few aspects.
+While requesting resources from your cluster, you have to bear in mind a few aspects.
 One of the most important one is the maximum runtime of jobs.
 It specifies a time limit that a running job can not exceed.
 If the job exceeds the requested time, it will be killed automatically by the scheduler.
 The same applies for the requested memory per cpu.
 It is a good practice to optimize these parameters to avoid exceeding the job requirements, but to keep them as low as possible so that the scheduler grants resources quicker.

 <!-- FOR UFZ Users: Note also that GPU Nodes only have a maximum of 470GB RAM available.
 This means that the total amount of RAM (calculated as cpus-per-task * mem-per-cpu) has to be inferior to 470GB -->